jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A big rulebook maybe annoying, but it's not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
-Far removed from the original industrialists, they relied on controlling existing levers of power, not inventing new ones.
+Far removed from the original industrialists, they relied on controlling existing levers of power; not inventing new ones.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

-While tobacco isn't the perfect example, the point is still made.
-To keep their obsolete and identical products alive, Industrial Age leaders resorted to dark majic, aka the "mad men", but when the Internet Age hit in 1969, the juniors of this world, with no idea how to make anything, had to up their game.
-They weren't protagonists with new ideas, so they had to use their money to attack the young—and digital—levers of power.
-Henceforth, a large, confusing, and every growing rulebook became their superweapon, and our Death Star.
+You can see this same conversation at Chrysler, Dodge, General Motors, Levi's, Gilette Razers and many otehr once upong a time innovative products who wanted to keep the good times going.
+To do so Industrial Age leaders resorted to dark majic, aka the "mad men".
+When the Internet Age hit in 1969, the juniors of this world, with no idea how to make anything new, had to up their game.
+Becayse they weren't protagonists with new ideas, they had to use their money to attack the young—and digital—levers of power.
+Henceforth, a large, confusing, and ever growing rulebook became their superweapon.

 ## Made In America

 How did antagonists make profits by re-selling the same products?
-They exported their factories.
-What else could junior do?
+They exported their factories, lowered their labour costs, and called it profitability.

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
+If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, patents filed in cheaper markets?
+Lawyers charge a lot less in India then New York's $500/hr.

 We evolve by constantly building new technology.
 That's why there's never been a time—in history or in a computer game—where the society full of marketers, managers, and economists, defeated the society full of tradesman, craftsman, and technicians.

-Industrial Age antagonists exported what they didn't know, and paid themselves and their mad men the savings; making lots of dark majic advertisements pays well.
+Industrial Age antagonists exported what they didn't know, and paid themselves and their mad men the savings.
 That's why we have dozens of remarketed toothbrushes, running shoes, staplers with endless trademarks and slogans; as if that stuff will help us win the game.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America".
-It's a great sign we've started to control our society's new Internet age levers of power.
+It's a great sign we've started to control our society's new Internet Age levers of power.

-![old philosophy in a new world](/img\diagrams\fans-then-now.jpg) _Both are enjoying the baseball game, but one side is paying even more than just a ticket-price._
+![old philosophy in a new world](/img\diagrams\fans-then-now.jpg) _Both are enjoying the baseball game, but one side is paying way more than just a ticket-price.
+If it was made in America, at the very least the middle-class would be paying ourselves to make the._

 ## Kicking the Can